Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 We may require an investigator to conduct a compliance visit during the course of an investigation to obtain evidence to support any proposed progressive disciplinary actions.

-On October 1, 2017, Alberta Transportation amended the Progressive Intervention and Discipline Policy, which is used to address issues of non-compliance and to ensure that Alberta has an effective vehicle inspection program.
+Progressive Intervention and Discipline Policy is used to address issues of non-compliance and to ensure we have an effective vehicle inspection program.

 These changes will result in a more collaborative and solution-based system during which the person subject to the sanction will obtain a clearer understanding of the areas of non-compliance.